sameersbn/docker-mysql/README.md

 This will make sure that the data stored in the database is not lost when the image is stopped and started again.

 # Creating User and Database at Launch

+> **NOTE**
+>
+> For this feature to work the `debian-sys-maint` user needs to exist.
+This user is automatically created when the database is installed for the first time (firstrun).
+>
+> However if you were using this image before this feature was added, then it will not work as-is.
+You are required to create the `debian-sys-maint` user using the following query after logging in to the mysql server as `root`
+>
+> ```sql
+> GRANT ALL PRIVILEGES on *.* TO 'debian-sys-maint'@'localhost' IDENTIFIED BY '' WITH GRANT OPTION;
+> ```

 To create a new database specify the database name in the `DB_NAME` variable.
 The following command creates a new database named *dbname*: